daviembrito/DSList/README.md

 ```shell
 mvn clean install
 ```
 - Configure the database information depending on the profile selected in "application.properties".
 By default, the test profile is loaded.
-You can change H2 configuration properties in "application-test.properties".You must provide a valid database URL, username and password
+You can change H2 configuration properties in "application-test.properties".
+You must provide a valid database URL, username and password
 - Start the server
 ```shell
 mvn spring-boot:run